BSSHV/Codemonk-ML-Internship-Assignment/Task 2/README.md

                             The preferable season for the product
                             The gender category (Men, Women, Unisex)

+                            The models performance is the result of limited epochs as the gpu compute available.

 streamlit_app.py - A Streamlit-based UI for easy interaction with the model.
 This UI allows users to upload images and see the model's predictions in real-time.

 1.png, 2.jpg, 3.jpg, 4.jpg, 5.jpg - Sample screenshots of fashion products were taken from the Amazon website.
 These samples were used to test the model's prediction capabilities and validate its performance.